-CONNECT is used by the client to request that the server assign a specific device-name to this Telnet session; it may be used when requesting either a terminal or a printer session.
-The specified device-name must not conflict with the device-type; e.g., if the client requests DEVICE-TYPE IBM-3287-1 (a printer) and specifies CONNECT T1000001, but T1000001 is defined at the host as a terminal, then the server should deny the request.
-Further, if the requested device-name is already associated with some other Telnet session, or if it is not defined to the server, the server should deny the request.
+In either case, the resource indicated by the specified resource-name must not conflict with the device-type; e.g., if the client requests DEVICE-TYPE IBM-3287-1 (a printer) and specifies CONNECT T1000001, but T1000001 is a device-name defined at the host as a terminal, then the server must deny the request.
+Further, if the requested resource-name is a device-name already associated with some other Telnet session, or if it is not defined to the server, the server must deny the request.